bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 ```
 wc stands for word count.
 When you use -l it gives you total number of lines instead of just character count (when you use wc only)

 Results will be displayed on screen.
-We call this results on screen as 'standard output (STDOUT)'.
+We call this behaviour, i.e. to output to screen, as 'standard output (STDOUT)'.

 ### Piping

 How many files are there in a folder?

-Test this using: 'ls | wc -l' Here I piped an output from a command called 'ls' to another command 'wc -l'.
+Test this using: 'ls | wc -l' Here we piped an output from a command called 'ls' to another command 'wc -l'.
 Here wc -l takes STDOUT of ls as INPUT (STDIN).

 When you have few lines, then use less.
 Example ls | less.